-- Major depressive episodes: The recommended dose is 1 capsule (20 mg) daily.
+Depression: One 20mg capsule daily.
 Your doctor will review and adjust your dosage if necessary within 3 to 4 weeks of the start of treatment.
-If required, the dosage can be gradually increased up to a maximum of 3 capsules (60 mg) daily.
+If required, the dosage can be gradually increased up to a maximum of 3 capsules (60 mg)daily.
 The dose should be increased carefully to ensure that you receive the lowest effective dose.
 You may not feel better immediately when you first start taking your medicine for depression.
 This is usual because an improvement in depressive symptoms may not occur until after the first few weeks.
-Patients with depression should be treated for at least 6 months. - Bulimia nervosa (eating disorder): The recommended dose is 3 capsules (60 mg) daily.
+Patients with depression should be treated for at least 6 months.
+Bulimia nervosa: The recommended dose is 3 capsules (60 mg) daily.

-• Anxiety disorder (Obsessive-compulsive disorder (OCD)): The recommended dose is 1 capsule (20 mg) daily.
+Obstructive-compulsive disorder: The recommended dose is 1 capsule (20mg) daily.
 Your doctor will review and adjust your dosage if necessary after 2 weeks of treatment.

-If required, the dosage can be gradually increased up to a maximum of 3 capsules (60 mg) daily.
-If no improvement is noted within 10 weeks, your doctor will reconsider your treatment.
+If required, the dosage can be gradually increased up to a maximum of 3 capsules (60mg) daily.
+If no improvements is noted within 10 weeks, your doctor will reconsider your

-Use in children and adolescents aged 8 to 18 years
+Use in children and adolescents aged 8 to 18 years with depression:

-Children and adolescents aged 8 to 18 years (moderate to severe major depressive episodes): Treatment should be started and be supervised by a specialist.
-The starting dose is 10mg/day.
+Treatment should be started and be supervised by a specialist.
+The starting dose is 10mg/

 After 1 to 2 weeks, your doctor may increase the dose to 20mg/day.
 The dose should be increased carefully to ensure that you receive the lowest effective dose.
 Lower weight children may need lower doses.
 If there is a satisfactory response to treatment, your doctor will review the need for continuing treatment beyond 6 months.
 If you have not improved within 9 weeks, your doctor will reassess your treatment.